The Mohawk College of Applied Arts and Technology—Canada

-This program enables students to begin their music education at Mohawk College (Mohawk) in Hamilton, Canada, and complete an undergraduate degree at Berklee in Boston.
+This program enables students to begin their music education at the Mohawk College of Applied Arts and Technology (Mohawk) in Hamilton, Canada, and complete an undergraduate degree at Berklee in Boston.
 Once accepted to Berklee, students may receive transfer credit for certain courses taken at Mohawk.

 Visit the Mohawk website to learn more about the credit transfer pathway to Berklee.

 Mohawk students who wish to transfer to Berklee are required to go through Berklee's official undergraduate admissions process.
 Students accepted to Berklee will receive transfer credit for courses taken at Mohawk in accordance with an agreement between the two schools.

 Students transferring to Berklee must earn a grade of B or higher (3.00–4.00) in each level 1 (core music) course, and a grade of C or higher (2.00–4.00) in each level 2 (other liberal arts and general electives) course designated for transfer in this agreement (see "Required Courses" below) in order to receive transfer credit from Berklee.

 To earn credit for any course in level 1 for which students receive a grade below B, students will be required upon entering Berklee to (1) take the entering student proficiency assessment (ESPA) for harmony and ear training courses; (2) earn credit by exam (CBX) for music technology, tonal harmony, and counterpoint courses; or (3) enroll in the course at Berklee.
 For any course in level 2 for which students receive a grade below C, credit will not be granted.